 - Monitor your vital signs: Obtain your baseline vital signs before and after your calisthenics workout.
 You don’t want to stress yourself too much and end up experiencing breathing difficulty or palpitation during a calisthenics workout.

-- Get enough sleep: While you work hard during a workout, find time to rest and get enough sleep.
+- Get enough sleep: While you work hard during a workout, find time to rest, and get enough sleep.
 In this way, you’ll be able to replenish your energy and wake up energized the next day so you can perform at your best the next day.
+Getting enough sleep is also essential to repair your damaged muscles and joints from working out.
+This is especially important during the first few sessions of your calisthenics workouts.

 Know the Basics by Heart